 The Right Way to Clean Your Gas Detector Devices

-Gas detector devices are life-saving instruments that detect the presence of gases in a determined area.
-To be effective, personal gas monitors must be worn near your breathing zone, defined by OSHA as “a hemisphere forward of the shoulders within a radius of approximately 6 to 9 inches”.
+In order to detect the presence of gases within an area, gas detection devices are used.
+These devices can be life-saving instruments.
+For them to be effective, these personal gas monitors must be worn near your “breathing zone”, defined by OSHA as “a hemisphere forward of the shoulders within a radius of approximately 6 to 9 inches”.

-Wearing a gas detection device near your nose and mouth implies that some of the bacteria, dirt, and dust collected by the monitor may be very close to your face.
+Wearing a gas detection device near your nose and mouth implies that some of the bacteria, dirt, and dust collected by the monitor may be very close to your face and can possibly be inhaled.

-Gas monitors include sensitive electronic elements that require special care during its cleaning and disinfecting.
-The sensors and sensor housings are highly sensitive to chemicals, including alcohol, and using them to clean your device could prevent it from functioning correctly, placing you in hazardous situations.
+Gas monitors include sensitive electronic elements that require special care during their cleaning and disinfecting.
+The sensors and sensor housings are highly sensitive to chemicals, including alcohol, and using them to clean your device could prevent it from functioning correctly, placing you in potentially hazardous situations.

 Before using a disinfectant, conduct routine cleaning following the user manual to remove dirt and other contaminants.

-To complete disinfection, follow the cleaning product manufacturer’s instructions and contact time information.
+To complete the disinfection of your device, follow the cleaning product manufacturer’s instructions and contact time information.

 MSA’s recommendation regarding products: